 8. Think about this … seriously!

 Strategy is a serious matter.
-Strategy workshops can radically impact the future of your business.
-Yet many firms confirm venues, menus, and fun stuff before they hire and brief a facilitator who’ll make the process—and the cost—worthwhile.
+Strategy can radically impact the future of your business.
+Yet many firms schedule strategy sessions and confirm agendas and inputs before they brief a facilitator who’ll make the process—and the cost—worthwhile.
 They treat strategy as an afterthought, so everyone else does too.
 And no-one takes it seriously.

 Don’t make this mistake.
 Let’s talk before you start making other arrangements, so they all make sense.

 Get more than a facilitator to get the most from your strategy

 I’m a strategist with facilitation skill, rather than a facilitator taking a stab at strategy.
 My no-holds-barred approach to challenging, guiding, and inspiring top teams produces sound business results and not just warm feelings.

 As a strategist, I bring multiple benefits to your strategy debates.

 First, and most important is a “Strategy Mindset”—the combination of “Strategy Wisdom” and “Strategic IQ”—that enables me to offer sound and relevant advice, insights, and ideas.

 Second, is a simple, sound, and practical approach based on Powerful Strategic Conversation, global best practice, common sense, and a deep understanding of how business works in the real world.

 And third, there’s my outsider’s perspective and objectivity—thanks to the fact that I’m not burdened by your history or culture; my thinking is not skewed by your biases; and I don’t have to worry about challenging sacred cows, treading on toes, raising sensitive issues, or asking difficult questions.